HomeAid’s Vision is to be a vital force in ending homelessness.

-Our mission is building new lives for America's homeless through housing and community outreach.
+HomeAid’s Mission is to build new lives for families and individuals experiencing homelessness through housing and community outreach.

 10 previously homeless youth graduate from HomeAid WORKS program with new construction skills and jobs in home building.Watch Now

 HomeAid Sacramento is pleased to announce the completion of its 100th project on behalf of The Taylor House with nearly 100% in donations.
 The Taylor House expansion was spearheaded by Builder Captain John P. Caulfield of Landmark Builders, in coordination with a host of incredible building and community partners.Learn More